zepto-lang/zepto/README.md

 native primitives and help for those or for functions provided via docstrings included in the function definition.
 And it actually has a decent shell with completion and history.

+It is very small, so the name might or might not be appropriate.

 ## Table of Contents